vapor-community/wallet/Sources/VaporWalletPasses/VaporWalletPasses.docc/GettingStarted.md

 ### Initialize the Service

 After creating the pass data model and the pass JSON data struct, initialize the ``PassesService`` inside the `configure.swift` file.

-This will implement all of the routes that Apple Wallet expects to exist on your server.
+To implement all of the routes that Apple Wallet expects to exist on your server, don't forget to register them using the ``PassesService`` object as a route collection.

 > Tip: Obtaining the three certificates files could be a bit tricky.
 You could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).